nstraub0926/dev10-capstone/README.md

 ## 2. Technical Solution

-> Create an application to manage adminstrative workflow for clubs of all forms and requirements.
+> Create an application to manage adminstrative workflow for clubs of all forms and use case requirements.
 >
 > ### Scenario 1
 > A night club is looking to persue a new management avenue, as theirs is moderately unorganized and housed on different sites.
 This club is interested in promoting it's upcoming events and wishes to know more about how many people are intending on going to each event.
-This club also has venue & product services that they wish to rent out to
+This club also has rentable venues & product services that they wish to sell and book out to their constituents.
+This club will require their members to have tiers of membership in order to access exclusive offers, private events, and deals on reservations.
 >
 > ### Scenario 2
 > A book club is gaining a decent amount of hype and popularity amongst joining members, and the club's meetings are beginning to become scrambled and mismanaged.
 The book club owner is interested in using our application to solidify discrete times, locations, and lists of attendees for future club meetings.
 The owner wants users to be able to reserve books for upcoming meetings and needs a platform to check these books out accordingly.